Cloud Server: Troubleshooting

-This article explains how to collect information about your system and possible sources of errors when your Cloud Server fails.
+This article explains how to collect information about your system and possible sources of error when your Cloud Server fails.

 Depending on the operating system and configuration of the server, this process can take up to 10 minutes.